-On November 30, 2018, the fair values of the Company's outstanding derivative liabilities (which included the warrants denominated in US\$ and warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) were remeasured at fair value, which resulted in a gain of \$57,433 for the Quarter.
-The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares on November 30, 2018 compared to August 31, 2018.
+On February 28, 2019, the fair values of the Company's outstanding derivative liabilities (which included the warrants denominated in US\$ warrants and warrants with exercise prices that are subject to adjustment from time to time in the event of certain common share rights offerings) were re-measured using the Black-Scholes pricing model, which resulted in a gain of \$100,293 for the Six Month Period (being the decrease in the estimated value of these warrants between August 31, 2018 and February 28, 2019) and a gain of \$42,860 for the Quarter (being the decrease in the estimated value of these warrants between November 30, 2018 and February 28, 2019).
+The changes in the estimated value of these warrants are mainly caused by the fluctuation in the trading price of the Company's common shares on February 28, 2019 compared to August 31, 2018 and November 30, 2018.

-The fair values of the Company's outstanding convertible redeemable preferred shares (issued in March 2017, January 2018 and June 2018) were also re-measured, which resulted in losses of \$144,375 in the Quarter.
+The fair values of the Company's outstanding convertible redeemable preferred shares (issued in March 2017, January 2018 and July 2018) were also re-measured, which resulted in losses of \$261,188 and \$116,813 for the Six Month Period and the Quarter, respectively.